-Many people have bird feeders to help the birds during the winter months, which is a great way to observe and track which birds are in your area.
-However, please do keep in mind that birds can become dependent on these sources of food once they have begun visiting a bird feeder, so try to be consistent during the winter months and until their spring food sources have returned!
+Many people have bird feeders to help the birds during the winter months.
+This is a great way to observe and track which birds are in your area.
+Please do keep in mind that birds can become dependent on these sources of food once they have begun visiting a bird feeder, so try to be consistent during the winter months until spring food sources have returned!

 Here is a recipe for Homemade Bird Treats you can make:

 1 cup lard